-The mobile phase should be degassed using one of the following methods: vacuum, ultrasonics, or helium sparging.
-If practical, the flask used to degas the mobile phase should also be used as the solvent reservoir, as the pouring of mobile phase into another flask can introduce air into the flask.
+The mobile phase should be degassed using one of the following methods: vacuum, ultrasonics, helium sparging or boiling.
+If practical the flask used to degas the water should also be used as the solvent reservoir, as the pouring of degassed water into another flask can introduce air into the flask.
 If using vacuum degassing, it is advisable to add a stirring bar to the flask to facilitate the release of gas.
-The mobile phase should be degassed for at least 30 minutes before use.
+The water should be degassed for at least 30 minutes before use.
+Boiling is an extremely effective way to degas your solution.
+The water should be boiled for at least 15 minutes once it reaches the boiling point.
+Care should be taken when pouring the boiled water into the solvent reservoir.